1. Home »

 Cancellation & Payment Policies

 The hair industry is prone to clients canceling or not showing up for appointments.
-Using an intake form, salons can emplace and enforce a cancellation policy that makes clients pay a fee if they don’t give the required notice before canceling or miss their appointment.
+Using an intake form, salons can enforce a cancellation policy that makes clients pay a fee if they miss their appointment or don’t give enough notice before canceling.

 The salon can also make clear that clients must pay their bills in full when services are completed and what payment methods are accepted.